XeRi-PL/XeRi-Coin/Readme.md

 :)

-- XeRi-Coin - XRQ - project started in 12.04.2021 y.
+- XeRi-Coin - XRQC - project started in 12.04.2021 y.

 - This crypto created By XeRi-PL (Ziko9231 in Discord) and helpful people Thank's for help my friend's :)

-- XRQ is easy cryptocurrency.
+- XRQC is easy cryptocurrency.
 Project planned which fork Duino-Coin Library's - It's very helpful :)

-- XRQ is legal Crypto.
+- XRQC is legal Crypto.
 Mine it , and profit !

-- Price XRQ in future :)
+- Price XRQC in future :)

 - More readme in future.